Dr-Electron/stronghold.rs/documentation/stronghold-rs_versioned_docs/version-iota/contribute.md

 ---
-description: Contribute to Stronghold by joining the Shimmer Stronghold Initiative, reporting a bug or suggesting a new feature in the GitHub repository, or sharing your knowledge on Discord.
+description: Contribute to Stronghold by joining the IOTA Stronghold Initiative, reporting a bug or suggesting a new feature in the GitHub repository, or sharing your knowledge on Discord.
 image: /img/logo/Stronghold_icon.png
 keywords:
 - contribute
-- Shimmer Stronghold initiative
+- IOTA Stronghold initiative
 - github
 - documentation
 - discord